-Coupling, efficiency, and power: In energetics (ergodynamics), coupling is defined as an exergy transformation fuelled by an exergonic (downhill) input process driving the advancement of an endergonic (uphill) output process.
+Coupling: In energetics (ergodynamics), coupling is defined as an exergy transformation fuelled by an exergonic (downhill) input process driving the advancement of an endergonic (uphill) output process.
 The (negative) output/input power ratio is the efficiency of a coupled energy transformation.
 Power is closely linked to the dissipation function (Prigogine 1967) and is the product of flow times isomorphic force (Table 5, Eq.
 9; Gnaiger 1993b).
-At the limit of maximum efficiency of a completely coupled system, the (negative) input power equals the (positive) output power, such that the total power equals zero at an efficiency of 1.
+At the limit of maximum efficiency of a completely coupled system, the (negative) input power equals the (positive) output power, such that the total power approaches zero at the maximum efficiency of 1.